 But the truth is that in front of the Ministry of "Culture" and witness a Lieutenant Ruiz May 2 defended their freedom against the invader, finally people were encouraged to go outside.
 There were so few at first as I would have liked and the edge 12 hours King's Square was filled with very diverse people by the way, young and old, young and old rebel, students and teachers, artists and retired journalists Daniel Rodríguez Herrera (Libertad Digital) and politicians like David Hammerstein (strong advocate of Internet freedom ahead of the Greens).
-That's when Victor Domingo, president of the AI , gave the word to people so authorized as Miguel Perez Subías ( AUI ), Carlos Sánchez Almeida (specializing in civil matters in Internet lawyer) or the same Enrique Dans (guru and blogger most influential country).
+That's when Victor Domingo, president of the AI , gave the word to people so authorized as Miguel Perez Subías ( AUI ), Carlos Sánchez Almeida (specializing in civil affairs in Internet lawyer) or the same Enrique Dans (guru and blogger most influential country).
 Also participated Javier Sanz ( ADSLZONE ), guitarist Luis Cobo "Manglis" (partner SGAE), journalist Diego Enrique (which inflamed the minds of all) and the representative of the CD and DVD shops whose harrowing testimony left us to clear that kind of bugs we face.

 But hey, it's better that you see yourselves some of the testimonials that someone with very good sense has put online: